-Suddenly, a new voice came from the device, it sounded rather childish but at the same time, had this tone of maturity to it as well.
-"It also helps if other people believe in you too" the voice said.
+Suddenly, a new voice came from the device, it sounded rather childish but at the same time, had this undertone of maturity to it as well.
+"It also helps if other people believe in you too," the voice said.
 "And I believe in you, Janyu!
 I'll be there with you for every step of the way while you face your destiny in the Digital World!"

 "My destiny?"
 Janyu muttered.